UAB-IT/linear/docs-src/principals/inclusive-design.md

 ## Accessibility

-To understand more about web acceessibility, please review the [UAB Accessibility Guidelines](https://www.uab.edu/toolkit/web/accessibility), the [Americans with Disabilities Act](https://www.ada.gov/), and the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) set forth by the W3C and globally accepted as best practices.
+To understand more about web accessibility, please review the [UAB Accessibility Guidelines](https://www.uab.edu/toolkit/web/accessibility), the [Americans with Disabilities Act](https://www.ada.gov/), and the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) set forth by the W3C and globally accepted as best practices.

 ## Adjusting language

 Beyond perfectly structured code, we can make content more inclusive by being more mindful about how we say things.
-First and formost, be sure to adhere to the [University's writing style](https://www.uab.edu/toolkit/brand-basics/voice/style-guide) as outlined by University Relations.
+First and foremost, be sure to adhere to the [University's writing style](https://www.uab.edu/toolkit/brand-basics/voice/style-guide) as outlined by University Relations.
 Also be careful not to make assumptions based on the audience's race, national origin, age, genetic or family medical history, gender, faith, gender identity and expression or sexual orientation.